CodesAway/BEXCodeCompare/README.md

 ## How does it work?

-First we use the Patience sort / Myers diff (similar to how GitHub does a compare).
+First we use Patience sort / Myers diff (similar to how GitHub does a compare).
 Then, we take the resulting diff and do some post diff processing to group the differences into groups of changes.

 Along the way, BEX identifies important versus non important changes (such as a line being split across multiple lines if ignoring whitespace differences).
 It then shows an Eclipse view with the changes.